John A. Knauss Marine Policy Fellowship 2025 Application Information

 Applications are due to Texas Sea Grant in February for the fellowships beginning in February of the following year.
 The final decision is made by a review panel convened by the National Sea Grant Office.
 While the number of fellowships offered varies with the availability of positions, Texas Sea Grant has had at least one accepted almost every year.

 Fellows from Texas have served their fellowship year in legislative offices or at agencies including the National Oceanic and Atmospheric Administration, the National Science Foundation, and NASA.
 The majority have gone on to careers in federal agencies, higher education institutions, or non-governmental organizations related to coastal or marine resources or policies.

-Please consult the Federal Funding Opportunity Announcement (FFO) # NOAA-OAR-SG-2024-2007707, which contains the guidelines/requirements for documents and content (summarized below), selection criteria, as well as the review and selection process.
+Please consult the Federal Funding Opportunity Announcement (FFO) # NOAA-OAR-SG-2025-23655, which contains the guidelines/requirements for documents and content (summarized below), selection criteria, as well as the review and selection process.

-An eligible applicant is any student, regardless of citizenship, who can meet the following requirements:
+An eligible applicant is any student who can meet the following requirements:

 (2) The graduate degree will be awarded through an accredited institution of higher education in the United States or U.S. Territories, and;

 (3) The student has an interest in ocean, coastal, and Great Lakes resources and in the national policy decisions affecting those resources.

 Other Criteria that Affect Eligibility